Transfer student information

 Transfer in SEVIS

 Students currently attending a secondary or postsecondary institution in the USA will be able to transfer their I-20 from their current institution to NAU.
 In the student’s acceptance packet a Transfer Form will be sent to the admitted student.
 To complete the SEVIS transfer procedure, we must verify that the student is (was) in valid F-1 status at the school in the term preceding the student’s transfer or preceding an authorized vacation.
-The form will be completed by the student’s current international student advisor and can be accessed online here.
+The form will be completed by the student’s current international student adviser and can be accessed online here.

 An application is considered complete and a decision will be made when all official secondary and post-secondary transcripts are received.